Upselling challenge 1: You are only attracting the most conscious customers

 Upselling challenge 4: Your upselling is changing the way that your firm is perceived

 A final challenge associated with upselling is that it may change the way that your company is perceived.
 If you have built your reputation around being a cost-leader, suddenly adding premium offerings may not be in keeping with this approach.
 Simply if you have a reputation for a simple offering, looking to upsell customers may add confusion to your process.
+There is a danger that the approach could result in you straddling two different markets – no longer as effective as neither a cost leader nor a more premium offering.

 Final thoughts: The importance of monitoring performance